saidake/simi/simi-algorithm/README.md

 dp[0][0]=1
 dp[0][27]=0  (j>0)
 ```
+The execution process described above, which starts from the end of the array nums,
+resembles the Depth-First Search solution.
-By iterating over nums in reverse order, we can directly calculate and store potential negative values for each element in the dp array, starting from the beginning of nums and considering the relatively small target value.
+However, if we traverse nums in the usual left-to-right order,
+we should calculate and store the potential negative values for each element in the `dp` array in advance,
+allowing the subsequent `dp` items to access them.

+Below is the solution that traverse the array `nums` in the usual order:
 ```text
 Constraints:
     1 <= nums.length <= 20